-- Authors are only allowed to publish their work elsewhere after receiving a formal rejection from the journal or if the journal officially accepts their request to withdraw their paper.
+- Authors are only allowed to publish their work elsewhere after receiving a formal rejection from the International Journal of Asian Education or if the International Journal of Asian Education officially accepts their request to withdraw their paper.

 - Must inform the Chief Editor or the publisher of any inaccuracy of data in their published work so that correction or retraction of the article can be done.

-- Should make significant contributions and be held accountable for any shortcoming in their work.
+- Should make significant contributions and be held accountable for any shortcomings in their work.

 - Must disclose any competing interest before agreeing to review a submission.